CBIIT/cellminercdb/www/files/guide.md

 <br><br>

 <h3 id="plot">Plot Data</h3>
-Any pair of features from different sources across common cell lines can be plotted (as a scatterplot) including the resultant Pearson correlation and p value.
+Any pair of features from different sources across common cell lines can be plotted (as a scatterplot) including the resultant Pearson correlation and p-value.
+The p-value estimates assume multivariate normal data, and are less reliable as the data deviate from this.
+Please use the scatter plot to check the data distribution (e.g., for outlying points outside of a more elliptically concentrated set).
+<br><br>
 Some options are available to play with the plot image using icons on the top from left to right:
 <br>
 <table>
 <tr> <td><img src="files/icon1.png" alt="icon"></td> <td> Downloads the plot as a png.</td> </tr>